doamatto/nano/index.md

 index: true
 ---

 Nano is a super lightweight Jekyll theme built to work great on all platforms, respect user privacy, and load at lightning-fast speeds.
-Explore the website to see more on how to install!
+[Go to GitHub](https://github.com/doamatto/nano) for installation and other related documentation.

 ## Changelog
 <ul>